-11.1 Monitoring and checking through Drills
+I1.1 Monitoring and checking through Drills

-For monitoring and checking the actual preparedness and execution of WDMP on the ground, periodic mock drills will be conducted, on half yearly basis.
-The Drills will help in checking whether all the personnel involved in the execution of WDMP are trained and updated on the latest skills necessary in line with plan at the incident site.
-Drills and simulations will also help in checking out equipments and local resources response mechanism.
+For monitoring and checking the actual preparedness and execution of WDMP on the ground, periodic mock drills will be conducted.
+The Drills will help in checking whether all the personnel involved in execution of WDMP are trained and updated on the latest skills necessary in line with plan at the incident site.
+Drills and simulations will also help in checking out equipment and local resources response mechanism.